anytizer/picker.fa/readme.md

 # Icons Picker for Fontawesome

-Picks icons from Fontawesome 4.7.0.
+Picks icons from FontAwesome 4.7.0.

+## How?

  * Search icons
  * Narrow down the list